abunnazeer/abunnazeer/README.md

 Software developer.
 I build full-stack **web and mobile applications**, with **AI/LLM integration** built in.

 I run [Beenai Technologies](https://beenai.com.ng), where I design and ship production software for the Nigerian market — payment platforms, identity verification, utility APIs, and business tools.
+Most of what I know is self-taught, and proven by what I've put into people's hands.

 ## What I Work With